adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/README.md

 * $ cat passwordfile.txt

-## Configurure the user and pwd in to the mosquitto.conf file
+## Configuring the user and pwd in to the mosquitto.conf file
 * $ vi mosquitto.conf
 * press i for insert then copy paste below content
 ```